-The South East Scotland Cancer Research Network (SCRN-SE) was one of the three Scottish Cancer Research Networks established in 2003 with the support from Cancer in Scotland, the Chief Scientist's Office and Information services Division (ISD).
-SCRN – SE covers NHS Borders, NHS Dumfries and Galloway, NHS Fife and NHS Lothian Health Board areas, with a population of around 1.4 million and supports research across these regions.
-The SCRN-SE's Management Team include the Experimental Cancer Research Network and Lothian R&D who meet bi-monthly.
+NRS Cancer - SE was one of the three Scottish Cancer Research Networks established in 2003 with the support from Cancer in Scotland, the Chief Scientist's Office and Information Services Division (ISD).
+NRS Cancer – SE covers NHS Borders, NHS Dumfries and Galloway, NHS Fife and NHS Lothian Health Board areas, with a population of around 1.4 million and supports research across these regions.
+NRS Cancer - SE's Management Team include the Experimental Cancer Research Network and Lothian R&D who meet bi-monthly.
 There is also a steering group for the Research Network which meets annually.
-The SCRN-SE is structured around disease specific teams to maximise the support for research, both within the Cancer Centre and in local Cancer Units across the region.
-Research staff based in local Cancer Units cover different disease sites but link in with each of the disease specific teams.
+NRS Cancer - SE is structured around disease-specific teams to maximise the support for research, both within the Cancer Centre and in local Cancer Units across the region.
+Research staff based in local Cancer Units cover different disease sites but link in with each of the disease-specific teams.

-The Scottish Cancer Research Network - North (SCRN-N) was established in 2003 and covers NHS Grampian, NHS Highland, NHS Orkney, NHS Shetland and NHS Western Isles.
+NRS Cancer - North was established in 2003 and covers NHS Grampian, NHS Highland, NHS Orkney, NHS Shetland and NHS Western Isles.
 The two main centres in the North of Scotland are Aberdeen Royal Infirmary and Raigmore Hospital.
-Currently Dr Marianne Nicolson, Consultant Medical Oncologist, is the Clinical Lead for the SCRN-N and Dr Kirsty Shearer is the Network Manager.
+Currently, Dr Marianne Nicolson, Consultant Medical Oncologist, is the Clinical Lead for NRS Cancer and Dr Kirsty Shearer is the Network Manager.

-- Well done to our small but mighty cancer research team in NHS Highland who have worked extremely hard to recruit to the STAMPEDE trial (Systemic Therapy in Advancing or Metastatic Prostate Cancer: Evaluation of Drug Efficacy), to be the second highest recruiting site in the UK and top recruiters for the pilot biomarker study.
-PI on the study Neil McPhail is extremely proud of their tireless endeavour which has transformed the life of men with aggressive prostate cancer.
-The STAMPEDE trial paper on Abiraterone in hormone sensitive prostate cancer published in NEJM has been shortlisted for BJM paper of the year.
+Well done to our small but mighty cancer research team in NHS Highland who have worked extremely hard to recruit to the STAMPEDE trial (Systemic Therapy in Advancing or Metastatic Prostate Cancer: Evaluation of Drug Efficacy), to be the second highest recruiting site in the UK and top recruiters for the pilot biomarker study.
+PI on the study Neil McPhail is extremely proud of their tireless endeavour which has transformed the lives of men with aggressive prostate cancer.
+The STAMPEDE trial paper on Abiraterone in hormone-sensitive prostate cancer published in NEJM has been shortlisted for BMJ paper of the year.

-SCRN-E integrates SCRN research staff with staff employed from other funding streams, and staff work very closely with the Clinical Research Centre, as part of the site-wide management of facilities and resources under the Tayside Medical Science Centre.
+NRS Cancer - E integrates NRS Cancer research staff with staff employed from other funding streams, and staff work very closely with the Clinical Research Centre, as part of the site-wide management of facilities and resources under the Tayside Medical Science Centre.

 News highlights from the East node: